fan2/mkdocs/docs/blog/posts/linux/rpi-ubuntu/ubuntu-cloudflare-access-ssh.md

 url: http://localhost:81
 ```

-To expose the SSH service, we should extend the ingress rules in `config.yml`.
+To expose the SSH service, we need to reorganize the `config.yml` and configure ingress rules for traffic routing.

 ```yaml
 $ sudo vim /etc/ssh/sshd_config